dymium-editor/sherman/README.md

 ### Naming

-This library is named after [General Sherman] a tree in Sequoia National Park that is the current largest tree Earth by volume.
+This library is named after [General Sherman], a tree in Sequoia National Park that is the current largest tree Earth by volume.

 [General Sherman]: https://en.wikipedia.org/wiki/General_Sherman_(tree)